PLEASE VISIT US AT OUR COMPLETELY UPDATED OFFICE - NOW WEST OF ROYAL YORK ROAD

 Headgear

-Headgear is an external type of dental appliance that’s no longer as commonly used as the other dental appliances mentioned here.
+Headgear is an external type of dental appliance that’s no longer commonly used as the other dental appliances mentioned here.
 Its purpose is to correct severe overbites and underbites by carefully and slowly repositioning the upper and lower jaw to their correct positions.

 Retainers